jembi/cameroon-bahmni-config/windows/README.md

 1. Download and install the [Bahmni Service MSI](https://github.com/jembi/cameroon-openmrs-module-bahmniapps/releases/download/v1.5.0/Bahmni.Service.msi) on your windows server.
    *  During installation you will be prompted to confirm the following:
-      1. The Vagrant root directory on the windows server (This is the directory where the rootCA.pem and Vagrantfile files are stored)
+      1. The Vagrant root directory on the windows server (This is the directory where the Vagrantfile file IS stored). __IT IS ESSENTIAL THAT YOU ENSURE THAT THE DIRECTORY IS CORRECT!__
       1. The logs directory on the windows server where the Bahmni service will log all events
       1. Service Login - This is the administrative account that was used at the time of installing the VM.
           * *__Note__: When specifying the Username, make sure to enter the prefix .\ in front of the username.
 For example, .\MyUserName*